-***The Denton Humanitarian Airlift Program is once again allowing us to airlift humanitarian aid to Afghanistan.***
+***The Denton Humanitarian Airlift Program has once again been discontinued for Afghanistan.***

 Our Humanitarian Aid Efforts and Successes

 We are striving to win "hearts and minds" in Afghanistan.
 Our efforts and successes were the result of the incredible generosity of the American people.
 Everything was donated.
 We were successful because of our partnerships with other non-profit organizations, corporate donors, universities, churches, and individual donors.
 We conducted clothing drives and school supply drives across the country.
 The Lamia Afghan Foundation airlifted over three and a half million pounds of cargo since 2010.

 At the present time we will accept financial donations in order to purchase humanitarian aid--winter clothing and school supplies in Afghanistan.
 This will not only help needy people with things they need, but also help the Afghan economy by purchasing these items in country.
 It will create more jobs, which are badly needed.

 (A) Winter Supplies Distribution in Eastern Afghanistan 2016 and 2017: